Persona (series): Music

 The music of the Persona series has been handled by multiple composers.
 The one most associated with the series is Shoji Meguro, who began working on Persona shortly after he joined Atlus in 1995.
-His very first composition for the game was "Aria of the Soul", the theme for the velvet room that became a recurring track throughout the series.
+His very first composition for the game was "Aria of the Soul", the theme for the Velvet Room that became a recurring track throughout the series.
 During his initial work on the series, Meguro felt restricted by the limited storage space of the PlayStation's disc system, and so when he began composing for Persona 3, which allowed for sound streaming due to increased hardware capacity, he was able to fully express his musical style.
 His main worry for his music in Persona 3 and 4 was the singers' pronunciation of the English lyrics.
-He was unable to work on the Persona 2 games as he was tied up with other projects, including Maken X. Meguro also served as the lead composer in Persona 5, using elements of acid jazz and the game's themes for inspiration to achieve the right mood.
+He was unable to work on the Persona 2 games as he was tied up with other projects, including Maken X. Meguro also served as the lead composer in Persona 5, using elements of acid jazz, being inspired in particular by British band Jamiroquai, and the game's themes for inspiration to achieve the right mood.
 The music for Innocent Sin and Eternal Punishment was handled by Toshiko Tasaki, Kenichi Tsuchiya, and Masaki Kurokawa.
 Tsuchiya had originally done minor work on Persona, and found composing for the games a strenuous experience.
 Spin-offs, such as the Persona Q and Dancing subseries, are usually handled by other Atlus composers such as Atsushi Kitajoh, Toshiki Konishi, and Ryota Kozuka.